 The new MDS 9148S switch “includes up to 48 auto-sensing line-rate 16 gigabit FC ports and comprehensive enterprise-class features, in a compact one rack unit form factor,” announced Tony Antony, marketing manager of Cisco Data Center Solutions.
 In its base configuration, it ships with 12 active FC and can be upgraded in 12-port increments, he added.

 The entry-level hardware is also a good fit for tight IT budgets, asserted Antony in a company blog post.
 “If we compare 12-port configuration against competitive products, MDS 9148S is about 60 percent less expensive and when compared against 48 port configuration MDS 9148S is about 28 percent less expensive,” he claimed.

 Low prices don’t mean cut-rate functionality, he added.
 Cisco’s MDS 9148S “includes enterprise-class features like (VSAN, Port Channeling, etc.) – with no additional cost for these capabilities.”

 Moving upmarket, the computer networking giant unveiled a new addition to its flagship MDS 9700 series of director switches for private cloud and converged infrastructures, the 9706.

-Storage pooling capabilities have been expanded with the inclusion automated zoning support for UCS Cloud Director, EMC ViPR, Microsoft System Center VMM, and IBM PowerVC.
-Finally, the company has improved SAN monitoring in its Cisco Data Center Network Manager product with automated path redundancy analysis, end-to-end visibility into compute, network and storage domains, and a new Switch Health Score that combines all alerts into a single overall score that administrators can track over time.
+Storage pooling capabilities have been expanded with the inclusion of automated zoning support for UCS Cloud Director, EMC ViPR, Microsoft System Center VMM, and IBM PowerVC.
+Finally, the company has improved SAN monitoring in its Cisco Data Center Network Manager product with automated path redundancy analysis, end-to-end visibility into computing, network, and storage domains, and a new Switch Health Score that combines all alerts into a single overall score that administrators can track over time.